 Most people don’t look forward to having a hip replaced.
 But thanks to a less invasive technique that’s now available in Northeast Georgia, patients who must undergo the surgery now can expect a faster, less traumatic recovery.

 Anterior Approach Hip Replacement is a major advance in hip replacement surgery.
 Using the this approach, an orthopedic surgeon is able to access the hip joint from the front of the hip as opposed to the back as the traditional, posterior approach requires.
 It is a tissue and muscle sparing surgery that has several advantages for the patient.

-“Surgery from the front is less invasive and less damaging to the surrounding muscle and hip joint,” Dr. Michael Gottsman said.
+“Surgery from the front is less invasive and less damaging to the surrounding muscle and hip joint,” Dr. Derek Moore said.
 “As a result, patients experience less pain, recover quicker and leave the hospital sooner.”